 US Development Director

 Robyn Deutsch joined UBA as Director of Development in January 2013.
-She received her BA from Emory University where she studied Political Science and was a Community Building and Social Change Fellow.
-During her undergraduate studies, she studied abroad in Cape Town, South Africa, where she decided to stay for 2 years and worked for Ikamva Labantu, a community development NGO in the Western Cape.
-When she returned to the States, she began working with international youth development organization MCW (Miracle Corners of the World) where she focused on fundraising and media and communications and served as program coordinator for MCW Jacqueline’s Human Rights Corner.
-She also completed her Master’s Degree in Non-Profit Management from The New School.
-Her love and passion for South Africa and experience with non-profit fundraising and development makes this what Robyn calls “her dream job”.
+She received her BA from Emory University in Political Science and was a Community Building and Social Change Fellow.
+During her undergraduate studies, she studied abroad in Cape Town, South Africa, where she lived for 2 years and worked for Ikamva Labantu, a community development organization in the Western Cape.
+When she returned to the States, she began working with international youth development organization MCW (Miracle Corners of the World) where she focused on fundraising, media and communications and coordinated the MCW Jacqueline’s Human Rights Corner program.
+She completed her Master’s Degree in Non-Profit Management from The New School.
+Her love for South Africa and passion for growing organizations through fundraising makes this what Robyn calls “her dream job”.